Skip to main content

 Make it channel agnostic

-Some of your customers will feel comfortable with in-app messaging, while others will prefer to talk to a real person on the phone.
-The key is to make sure you have the right channel for each of your customers, be it SMS, MMS, RCS, chat app, social app, email or voice.
-All of these elements play a vital role in the digital customer experience.
+Some of your customers will be comfortable with in-app messaging, while others will prefer speaking to a live person on the phone.
+The key is to ensure you have the right channel for each of your customers, whether it's SMS, MMS, RCS, chat apps, social apps, email, or voice.
+All of these elements play a fundamental role in the digital customer experience.

 Real-time interactions focused on security

-Allow your customers to easily set up unbalanced and unusual activity notification triggers.
-Remember, the 90% of consumers aged 18-34 claims to feel comfortable interacting with a bank using a messaging app.
+Allow your customers to easily set up notification triggers for unbalanced and unusual activities.
+Remember, the 90% of consumers aged 18 to 34 say they feel comfortable interacting with a bank using a messaging app.

 Support secure conversations

-Give customers the options to chat with reps via the banking app or using a verified phone number via the messaging apps, always with an eye to security.
-These messaging-based interactions are a popular option for customers, who almost always have the phone on them for one exchange of messages , but they may not be able to make voice calls or log in on a computer.
+Offer customers the option to chat with representatives through their banking app or using a verified phone number through messaging apps, always keeping security in mind.
+These messaging-based interactions are an important option for customers, who almost always have their phones on them for a exchange of messages , but they may not be able to make voice calls or log in on a computer.

 Automate customer service

 Not all customer questions require a human touch.
-For more routine interactions (e.g. Until when is my local branch open?), Banks can deploy messaging chatbots or rich media messaging answering chips (these are pre-programmed scripts and interactive features delivered automatically via messaging).
+For more routine interactions (e.g., "How long is my local branch open?"), banks can deploy messaging chatbots or rich media messaging response chips (pre-programmed scripts and interactive features delivered automatically via messaging).
 And for customers who need even more support than automated conversations can provide, the app can quickly redirect the customer from messaging to a live call.

 Personalized solutions

-A young consumer may be looking for a used car loan, while an older customer may seek social security advice on request.
-Messaging can be an important part of the conversation, giving banks the ability to initiate conversations triggered by a customer's recent financial milestone.
-For example, “I noticed that you recently set up a direct deposit into your savings account.
-Would you like to discuss money market options to get a higher return on those funds?
+A young consumer might be looking for a used car loan, while an older customer might require on-demand retirement planning advice.
+Messaging can be an important part of the conversation, giving banks the opportunity to initiate conversations triggered by a customer's recent financial milestone.
+For example, "I noticed you recently set up direct deposit into your savings account.
+Would you like to discuss money market options to earn a higher return on those funds?"
 Using rich media or RCS, banks can also offer advanced features such as ratings to recommend specific mortgage products.

 Push-based financial news